Foreign Asset Reporting

-How to Report Foreign Assets to the IRS The Foreign Asset Reporting rules are complex.
-One important aspect of any Streamlined Procedure submission is foreign asset reporting to the IRS — and specifically, how to report foreign assets to the IRS.
+Foreign Asset Reporting: The reporting of overseas and foreign asset rules are complex.
+One important aspect of any Streamlined Procedure submission is the disclosure of overseas accounts and assets to the IRS.

 Ever since the introduction of FATCA Reporting, the Internal Revenue Service has made foreign accounts and asset compliance, of Offshore Accounts, Foreign Life Insurance and Superannuation reporting such as an Australian Super a key enforcement priority.